tsgates/arch-wiki-markdown/wiki/Activating_Numlock_on_Bootup.md

 Install the package systemd-numlockontty from the AUR.

-Now you should enable the numLockOnTty.service daemon.
+Now you should enable the numLockOnTty daemon.
 Read Daemons for more details.

 > Extending getty@.service